rosenfeld/rails-web-console/README.markdown

 In your Gemfile, put the dependency like this:

 <pre>
-gem 'rails-web-console', :require => 'console', :group => :development
+gem 'rails-web-console', :group => :development
 </pre>

 If you intend to use this in production environment (strongly discouraged), be sure to protect console routes.
 Do it on your own risk!